tharun-kumar-r/tharun-kumar-r/README.md

 - **Finance Windows Application**
 - **CMS Dynamic Website**

-For more information about these and other projects, visit [Rajsoft Technologies](https://rajsoft.org.in), my company website.
+For more information about these and other projects.

 ---